sotoblanco/Machine-Learning-Tutorials/README.md

 #### Neuronal Network Layer

-Each NN layer takes an input and returns an output, this ouput is call the activation value and is calculated using this formula:
+Each NN layer takes an input and returns an output.
+This output is called the activation value and is calculated using this formula:

 $a = g(w * a + b)$

-where g is the sigmoid function also call activation function and the parameters are taking from the logistic regression formula:
+Where g is the sigmoid function, also called activation function, and the parameters are taken from the logistic regression formula:

 $g(z) = 1/over 1 + e^{-(z)}$